download

 So what was missing to get pole position?

 "The Williams are going really strong.
-I had a good lap and I have no mistakes to reproach myself".
+I had a good lap and I have nothing to reproach myself".

 Does third place all in all satisfy Barichello?